Are you an INFJ who is sensitive to criticisms?

 First of all, INFJs are not the only ones who dislike criticism.
 Most personality types (if not all) don’t like to be criticized.
 The difference is how we react to it.

 A feeling type might take criticism personally and feel hurt, while a thinking type might be quick to deflect the criticisms back to the critics and argue with them rationally.
-It doesn’t mean that the latter enjoy being criticized.
+It doesn’t mean that the latter enjoys being criticized.
 Their way of reacting to criticism is by proving that they are right.

 It’s challenging for any person to accept criticism, not only INFJs.